-To understand the quality of services that the NHS and social care delivers, it is important to know what people think about their care and treatment.
+To understand the quality of services that the NHS and social care deliver, it is important to know what people think about their care and treatment.
 The NHS Constitution includes a pledge to encourage and welcome feedback from patients on their experiences of health and care, and to use this to improve services.
-The national patient experience surveys ask service users overall how they rated the care they received.
+The national patient experience surveys ask service users how they rate the care they have received overall.

 A number of national patient surveys ask service users to rate their overall experience on a scale of 0 (very poor) to 10 (very good).
 It is useful to compare people's responses to understand how experience varies across NHS services.

-The differences in responses between the surveys may reflect the demographics of respondents, as well as experience of services.
+The differences in responses between the surveys may reflect the demographics of respondents, as well as their experience of services.
 For example, older people tend to respond more positively in surveys, and a higher proportion of inpatients are in older age groups compared with community mental health service users.
 Further to this, although the most recent survey results are displayed here, they were undertaken in different time periods.

-Adult Inpatient Survey respondents are asked how they rate their overall experience, on a scale of 0 (I had a very poor experience) to 10 (I had a very good experience).
-The proportion of respondents who rated their overall experience as 10 (I had a very good experience) increased from 23% in 2012 to 73% in 2017, but decreased again slightly to 71% in 2019.
-The proportion who rated their experience as 0 (I had a very poor experience) remained steady over time at 1%.
+Adult Inpatient Survey respondents are asked how they rate their overall experience, on a scale of 0 (a very poor experience) to 10 (a very good experience).
+The proportion of respondents who rated their overall experience as 8, 9 or 10 increased from 67% in 2012 to 73% in 2017, but decreased again slightly to 71% in 2019.
+The proportion who rated their experience as 0, 1 or 2 decreased slightly from 3.6% in 2012 to 3.0% in 2019.

 About this data

-These indicators draw on data from the Adult Inpatient Survey, the GP Patient Survey, the Personal Social Services Adult Social Care Survey, the Children and Young People's Survey, the Emergency Department Survey and the Community Mental Health Survey, and the Cancer Patient Experience Survey.
+These indicators draw on data from the Adult Inpatient Survey, the GP Patient Survey, the Personal Social Services Adult Social Care Survey, the Children and Young People's Survey, the Emergency Department Survey, the Community Mental Health Survey, and the Cancer Patient Experience Survey.

 Note that data from the most recent survey publications were used for comparison.
 Our comparison across NHS services did not adjust for differences in survey populations; therefore, the results may not be directly comparable.

-For more information please see NHS England, National Patient and Staff Surveys and NHS Digital, Personal Social Services Adult Social Care Survey.
+For more information please see NHS England, National Patient and Staff Surveys, Care Quality Commission Surveys and NHS Digital, Personal Social Services Adult Social Care Survey.